LukePappa/Ourism/synthesis.md

-It is enough to live, for a time.
+It is enough to be.